 Imagine that your stockbroker called you up with a hot stock tip.
 Allegedly, it is a great investment opportunity.
 You trust your broker, so you agree to put a considerable amount of money into the stock.
 How would you feel if you suddenly found out that your broker had a major ownership stake in the company that you are investing in, but they decided not to tell you about it?

 Obviously, you would be upset; and you would have every right to be.
 What your broker did in this hypothetical scenario is illegal.
 Stockbrokers owe a fiduciary duty to their customers.
-As part of this duty, brokers are legally required to disclose any personal conflicts of interests that they might have so that their investors can make an informed decision.
+As part of this duty, brokers are legally required to disclose any personal conflicts of interest that they might have so that their investors can make an informed decision.
 Failure to disclose a relevant conflict of interest is stockbroker fraud.

 Front Running of Transactions

 When you put in an order for a trade, your stockbroker has a professional duty to get you the available price for that transaction.
 The last thing your broker should be doing is taking a better price for themselves, leaving you to pay the increased costs.

 Unfortunately, this type of broker fraud, the front running of block transactions, sometimes takes place.
 Front running occurs when a broker, after learning of your order request, puts in their own personal order first in order to get the best price for themselves, then, after the price has increased, they put in your order, leaving you with the higher overall price.
 Front-running is a direct violation of securities industry rules, specifically FINRA rule 5270.

 Breakpoint Sale Violations